CORNWALL COAST: PADSTOW & TINTAGEL

 A Discerning Traveller self-led hiking holiday

 Duration.
-5 or 7 nights.
-Tour codes: T5 or T7; T5E or T7E (E = with ES/private bathroom).
+6 nights or 8 nights.
+Tour codes: T6 or T6E (E = with ES/private bathroom); T8.

 Dates.
-April to mid-October.
+T6: April to mid-October.
+T8: May to September.

 Grade.
 Moderate to demanding.
 The gradients on the coastal path are steep and strenuous.
 However days can readily be shortened by using buses or taxis.
+The 2 day Bodmin Moor extension is not as steep or strenuous as the coast, but the route-finding can be challenging.

 Meals included.
 Breakfast each morning; other meals can be obtained locally without pre-booking.

 Extra nights.
 These can be included at any point on our tours at the time of booking the holiday.
 Devotees of the legendary dark ages King Arthur may consider an extra night at Tintagel, where the evocative ruins of Arthur's castle, now in the care of English Heritage and open to the public, stand on a precipitous rocky island linked by a bridge with the mainland.
-From Tintagel or Boscastle it is possible to spend a day hiking on Bodmin Moor, by taking local bus or taxi to Camelford.

 Top of Page

-• T5 (5 nights tour, ES or private facilities most nights): £470.
-SRS*: £80.
+• T6 (6 nights tour, ES or private facilities most nights): £515.
+SRS*: £90.
 STS**: £100.

-• T5E (5 nights tour, ES or private facilities every night): £510.
-SRS*: £90.
-STS**: £110.
+• T6E (6 nights tour, ES or private facilities every night): £555.

-• T7 (7 nights tour, ES or private facilities most nights): £560.
 SRS*: £100.
 STS**: £120.

+• T8 (8 nights tour, ES or private facilities most nights): £605.
+SRS*: £110.
+STS**: not available for solo travellers.

 • Extra nights £45 per person per night.